Microlepidogaster longicolla

-Microlepidogaster longicolla is a species of armored catfish endemic to the upper reaches of the rio São Bartolomeu, a tributary to the rio Corumbá, itself a tributary to the rio Paranaíba of the upper rio Paraná basin near Brasília in central Brazil.
+Microlepidogaster longicolla is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to the upper reaches of the São Bartolomeu, a tributary to the Corumbá, itself a tributary to the Paranaíba in the upper Paraná basin in the states of Goiás and Minas Gerais, and the Federal District.
+This species reaches a standard length of 4.6 cm.